vegasbrianc/docker-compose-demo/README.md

 # Scaling
 Now comes the fun part of compose which is scaling.
 Let's scale our webservice from 1 instance to 5 instances.

     docker-compose scale web=5

+This will now scale our webservice container.
+We now should run an update on our stack so the Loadbalancer is informed about the new webservice containers.

+    docker-compose up -d

-This will now scale our web service container.
-Now run our curl command again on our web services
+Now run our curl command again on our web services and we will now see the number of times increase and the hostname change.
+To get a deeper understanding tail the logs of the stack to watch what happens each time you access your webservices.

+    docker-compose logs